Conventional Superconductivity in the Doped Kagome Superconductor Cs(V0.86Ta0.14)3Sb5 from Vortex Lattice Studies: Acknowledgments

 \section{Acknowledgments}

-The neutron scattering work was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, under award no. DE-SC0005051 (N.C., M.R.E.) and no. DE-SC0012311 (P.D).
+The neutron scattering work was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, under awards no. DE-SC0005051 (N.C., M.R.E.) and no. DE-SC0012311 (Y.X, W.Y, P.D), and by the Swiss National Science Foundation (SNSF) Project grant 200021\_188707 (J.S.W.).
 The single-crystal characterization efforts at Rice are supported by the Robert A. Welch Foundation Grant No. C-1839 (P.D.).
-The work at Beijing Institute of Technology (BIT) was supported by the National Key R\&D Program of China (Grants No. 2020YFA0308800, No. 2022YFA1403400), the Beijing Natural Science Foundation (Grants No. Z210006).
+The work at Beijing Institute of Technology (BIT) was supported by the National Key R\&D Program of China Grants No. 2020YFA0308800 and 2022YFA1403400, and by the Beijing Natural Science Foundation Grant No. Z210006 (Z.W., J.L, Y.Y.).
 Z.W. thanks the Analysis \& Testing Center at BIT for assistance in facility support.
 This work is based on experiments performed at the Swiss Spallation Neutron Source SINQ, Paul Scherrer Institute, Villigen, Switzerland.
 A portion of this research used resources at the High Flux Isotope Reactor, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.